 As you can see from above, a liquid termite treatment will cost a bit more initially.
 After this initial cost, however, the annual renewal costs to keep the warranty on a liquid termite treatment are significantly less than bait station warranty renewals.
 Typically, most liquid termite warranty renewals are only $150 to $175, depending on the size of the home.
 Bait station warranty renewal and monitoring, is based on $1.50 per linear foot but has a minimum of $300 a year, but we also will match a competitor’s pricing for an existing system if it is lower.
 This can be paid in one payment, or it can be broken into monthly payments.
 Bait station systems receive quarterly maintenance to inspect the stations, exterior of home, and crawlspace for any signs of activity as well as any potential problems, such as moisture issues.
 There is too much risk of termite activity to leave your home unprotected.
 Both methods are great for termite protection, but there are pros and cons to both.
 We want to come to your home to evaluate the benefits and risks with you, so that you can choose the method that fits your needs the best.

-If you've seen termites or think you've seen termites don't take a chance.
+If you're concerned about termites don't take a chance.